slevyrosetti/ivim-toolbox/README.md

  - `cord_seg_dilated.nii.gz` is a large mask including the cord (to use for voxel-wise fitting)
  - directory `results_you_should_get` includes the results you should get using the example commands detailed below

-Those data are the single-subject data presented in Figure 6 of the paper *Lévy S., Rapacchi S., Massire A., Troalen T., Feiweier T., Guye M., Callot V., Intra-Voxel Incoherent Motion at 7 Tesla to quantify human spinal cord microperfusion: limitations and promises, Magnetic Resonance in Medicine, 1902:334-357, 2019.*
+Those data are the single-subject data presented in Figure 4 of the paper *Levy S., Rapacchi S., Massire A., Troalen T., Feiweier T., Guye M., Callot V., Intra-Voxel Incoherent Motion at 7T to quantify human spinal cord microperfusion: pitfalls and promises, Proceedings of the 27th Annual Meeting of the International Society for Magnetic Resonance in Medicine.
+Montreal, Quebec, Canada; 2019:0301.*

 The tools available are:
   - `ivim_fitting.py`: fit IVIM biexponential signal representation to NIFTI data according to specified fitting approach